Richard Hourican |

 Identify the notifiable works

-Your surveyor reviews the drawings, foundations, structural proposals and ownership details to confirm whether Section 1, Section 2 or Section 6 notices are required. -
+Drawings, foundations, structural proposals and ownership details are reviewed to confirm whether Section 1, Section 2 or Section 6 notices are required. -

 Serve the correct Party Wall Notice

 A valid notice is served on the adjoining owner or owners.
-For help with this step, visit our Party Wall Notice service page. -
+For professional support, visit our Party Wall Notice service page. -

 The adjoining owner responds